 The Therapeutic Massage Program is designed to provide the essential skills to become a bodywork practitioner.
 Curriculum focuses on integration of the physical, emotional and spiritual aspects of our students.
 The Student Massage Practice Center provides a hands-on opportunity for students to improve their skills in a professional-type atmosphere under the guidance of a licensed therapist/instructor.
-Discover more by attending one of our monthly Therapeutic Massage Orientations.
+Discover more by attending one of our monthly Therapeutic Massage ORIENTATIONS (see Downloads on left).

 In only a few semesters, you can be on your way to working as a licensed therapist in a spa, health club, medical clinic, or other exciting location!

 Skills and knowledge gained in the program include the ability to:

 - Explain the physiology, benefits, indications, and contraindications and effects of the nine basic massage techniques

 - Appraise and refine therapeutic massage techniques to cultivate mastery of skills, abilities, and aptitudes.

 - Describe and demonstrate the attachments, actions, therapeutic stretches, and palpation of trigger points of skeletal muscles.

 - Perform a complete body massage appropriate for the client.